bitweeder/lucenaBAL/README.md

 [![Actions Status](https://github.com/bitweeder/lucenaBAL/workflows/Build%20Matrix/badge.svg)](https://github.com/bitweeder/lucenaBAL/actions)

 # Lucena Build Abstraction Library

 The purpose of the Lucena Build Abstraction Library (**lucenaBAL**) is to provide tools to smooth over the differences between build environments when working with C++11 and later Standards.
 It’s a foundational tool that allows code built upon it to remain agnostic to compilers, C++ Standard Library variants, and aspects of the runtime.
 Note that lucenaBAL is **not** a build system, but rather a C++ header library with a collection of build system support scripts.

-**lucenaBAL 2.0 is in active development.
-Breaking changes are possible—though unlikely—until the tagged 2.0 release.**

 ## Motivating Example